The Google Ads quality score has been shrouded in a Bermuda Triangle-style mystery for far too long.

 It so matters!

-But again, this isn’t a direct impact to Quality Score, but more so, the factors that make up Quality Score, like click-through-rate.
+But again, this isn’t a direct impact to Quality Score, but more so, the factors that make up Quality Score such as click-through-rate.

 Like the Iceberg Effect, the more you care and focus on making your keyword-to-ad and search term-to-keyword ratio 1:1, the better your chances are of getting a stronger click-through-rate and therefore, a higher Quality Score.